Neutering Your Dogs and Cats – A Comprehensive Guide

-Neutering or spaying is a surgical procedure that stops the pes from being a parent.
+Neutering or spaying is a surgical procedure that stops the pets from being a parent.
 Neutering is performed in male animals while spaying is performed in female animals.
-Apart from the fact that this procedure is used to ensure there are no unwanted pregnancies, there are many health benefits of it.
+Apart from the fact that this procedure is used to ensure there are no unwanted pregnancies, there are many health benefits to it.

 When should you neuter/spay your pets?

 Different species have different specifications and some most common are below.

 Cats: Vets suggest that male and female cats should be neutered or spayed around the age of 6 months but remember, only the vet can suggest the right time for this surgery in a certain cat because there may be some specifications or complexities.

 Dogs: The best time to neuter or spay your dogs is between the age of 6 to 9 months.
 Ask your vet for the perfect time for the surgery as the vet will suggest it after your pet’s checkup.

 Horse: Male horses should be neutered(gelded) at the age of 1 year while female horses(mares) can be spayed at any time.

 What are the health advantages of spaying/neutering?